Caixin

 Shanghai Construction Group

-Jiang Shujie, under investigation for corruption, was an assistant general manager at state-owned Shanghai Construction Group.
-In 2008, he was appointed commander of Shanghai's reconstruction efforts in Dujiangyan following the Sichuan earthquake.
-His success there led to a promotion at the Shanghai Municipal Construction and Transportation Commission.
+Jiang Shujie served as an assistant general manager at state-owned Shanghai Construction Group.
+In 2008, he was appointed commander of Shanghai's reconstruction efforts in Dujiangyan following the Sichuan earthquake while at the company.

 Shanghai Jiaoyun Group